 COLFUTURO is a Colombian non-profit foundation that was established in 1991 with the support of the National Government and some of the most important companies of the private sector in the country at that time.
 Its main objective is to provide financial support and increase the possibilities for Colombian citizens to access high-quality postgraduate study programs abroad.
 More.

 The Erasmus+ is a European Union program for Education, Training, Youth, and Sport for the period of 2014-2020, implemented by the European Commission and a few supporting organizations to offer financial support for activities that increase skills and employability among youth in Europe.
 Erasmus+ Programme, since 2014 is an integrated successor of several educational programs of the European Union which were implemented in the period 2007-2013.
 More.

 A „Bildungskredit“ is a fund granted by the German Government in association with private banking groups.
 It is mostly awarded to students at higher stages of their education.
 Details.

-International students in Germany are allowed to work up to 120 days of the year.
-However, depending on only your part-time job earnings is not going to be sufficient for covering all expenses during your studies in Germany.
+International students in Germany are allowed to work up to 120 days a year.
+However, depending on only your part-time job earnings will not cover all expenses during your studies in Germany.